enyojs/spotlight/README.md

 first keyboard event; in response, Spotlight returns from pointer mode and re-spots the item that was previously spotted.
 No scrolling happens on the first scroll event when returning from pointer mode.

+<a name="6.6"></a>
+### 6.6.
+Default 5-way controls ###

+Sometimes Nearest Neighbor algorithm is just not enough.
+Application UI specs may require you to specify where spotlight focus should move in response to 5-way event.

+For cases like that Spotlight has convenience properties:

+* **defaultSpotlightUp**
+* **defaultSpotlightDown**
+* **defaultSpotlightLeft**
+* **defaultSpotlightRight**
+* **defaultSpotlightSelect**

+Simply add them to your control, and if corresponding events is allowed to bubble, Spotlight will move focus to control, which name is specified in the property:

+	{name: 'control1', spotlight: true, defaultSpotlightRight: 'control2'},
+	{name: 'control2', spotlight: true, defaultSpotlightRight: 'control1'}

+In this example, focus will be passed back and forth between both controls with every right arrow button press.

 <a name="7"></a>
 ## 7. EXTENDING SPOTLIGHT ##